Jefferson49/ExtendedImportExport/README.md

 Copy the folder "change_language_with_url" into the "module_v4" folder of your webtrees installation.

 **Webtrees versions:**
-The module was developed and tested with [webtrees 2.1.4](https://webtrees.net/download), but should also run with any other webtrees 2.0 and 2.1 version.
+The module was developed and tested with [webtrees 2.1.4](https://webtrees.net/download), but should also run with any other webtrees 2.1 version.

 **Github repository:**
 https://github.com/Jefferson49/DownloadGedcomWithURL